 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Rose Hill, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Rose Hill, IA.
+- How to file a small claim filing in Rose Hill, IA.

 - What to expect during a small claim hearing in Rose Hill, IA.

-- How much going to small claims costs in Rose Hill, IA.
+- How much does going to small claims costs in Rose Hill, IA?

-How Do I File A Small Claims Lawsuit in Rose Hill, IA County?
+How Do I File Small Claims in Rose Hill, IA County?

 You can always sue an individual Rose Hill, IA small claims court if they live in Rose Hill, IA county.
 You can always sue a company in Rose Hill, IA Small Claims Court if their business is located in Rose Hill, IA county.